Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Timescales for gravitational wave detection

-We can now numerically integrate the orbital evolution equations to obtain a more realistic inspiral time measurement across the parameter space.
+We can now numerically integrate the orbital evolution equations to obtain a more accurate inspiral time measurement across the parameter space.
 We start by solving the plunge times for a range of initial parameters, then we deduce if those parameters are detectable within a given time.
-We numerically integrate the radiation reaction equations (equations \eqref{eq:pdotsds} and \eqref{eq:edotsds}), considering all possible initial parameters at a given range.
+We numerically integrate the radiation reaction equations (Eqs. \eqref{eq:pdotsds} and \eqref{eq:edotsds}), considering all possible initial parameters at a given range.
 Then we stop the integration if the parameters near the separatrix and we then collect the time per initial parameter for the integration to end.
-We consider the range $p_0=(10,50),\; e_0=(0,1)$ with the cosmological constant near maximum, $\lambda=10^{-7}$.
-The isochrones with the evolving eccentricity is obtained numerically in Figure \ref{fig:numericaltimescales}.
-We show in Figure \ref{fig:numericaltimescales} that for a given range of time, the range of initial parameters is expanded due to the presence of a cosmological constant.
-Orbits of the same size will indeed decay faster with the help of the cosmological constant, but the higher the eccentricity, the factor of reduction in the timescale is decreased.
+We consider the range $p_0=(10,50),\; e_0=(0,1)$ with $\lambda=10^{-7}$.
+The isochrones with the evolving eccentricity is obtained numerically in Fig. \ref{fig:numericaltimescales}.
+We show in Fig. \ref{fig:numericaltimescales} that for a given range of time, the range of initial parameters is expanded due to the presence of the SdS parameter.
+Orbits of the same $p$ will indeed decay faster with the help of the $\lambda$, but with higher eccentricity, the factor of reduction in the timescale is decreased.